Stheven Robles: 2022–23: Clausura semi-finalist

 In the first leg of the round of 16 of the 2022 CONCACAF League, Robles started in a 1–0 loss to Diriangén.
 In the second leg, he provided an assist for Oscar Santis, as Comunicaciones were eliminated after a 2–1 loss on aggregate.
 On 4 September, Robles scored in a 2–0 win over Iztapa.
 On 18 September, he provided an assist for Lynner García in a 4–2 loss to Malacateco.
 On 8 October, Robles provided an assist for Andrés Lezcano in a 3–1 victory over Mixco.
 On 29 October, in the 323rd edition of the Clásico Chapín, Robles received a yellow card in a 3–2 win.
-On 30 November, in the first leg of the quarter-finals of the 2022 Apertura, Robles received a yellow card in a goaless draw against Guastatoya.
+On 30 November, in the first leg of the quarter-finals of the 2022 Apertura, Robles received a yellow card in a goalless draw against Guastatoya.
 Robles started in the second leg, as Comunicaciones won 2–0.
 On 6 December, in the first leg of the semi-finals against Cobán Imperial, Robles received a yellow card at the 4th minute in a 1–0 loss.
 In the second leg on 10 December, Robles received another yellow card at the 73rd minute, as Comunicaciones lost 3–0 on aggregate.

 On 22 January 2023, Robles ruptured his muscle fibers in a match against Xinabajul, and had to be taken off at the 19th minute.
-Robles returned on 18 February for a goaless draw against Santa Lucía.
+Robles returned on 18 February for a goalless draw against Santa Lucía.
 Four days later, Robles was subbed off at the 79th minute for Erick González in a 4–2 win over Iztapa.
 However, Robles suffered from athletic pubalgia and had to rest for a few days.
 On 5 April, Robles returned in a 2–0 victory over Achuapa, coming on for Diego Santis.
 On 19 April, Robles scored in the 70th minute in the 5–1 win over Iztapa.
 On 3 May against Cobán Imperial, Robles provided an assist for Diego Barreto.
 In the 326th edition of the Clásico Chapín on 7 May, Robles received a yellow card after only 6 minutes in a 1–0 win.
 A week later, in the quarter-finals of the 2023 Clausura, Robles started in a 4–1 victory against Achuapa.
-In the first leg of the semi-finals on 18 May, Robles started in a goaless draw against Antigua.
+In the first leg of the semi-finals on 18 May, Robles started in a goalless draw against Antigua.
 In the second leg, Robles started as Comunicaciones lost 4–3 on penalties.